 When it first opened, Matilda received universal acclaim and played to sold-out audiences.
 I can remember having to queue for over an hour for tickets as a result of its popularity.
 The show would later go on to win a total of 7 Olivier Awards, including the highly prestigious award of ‘Best New Musical’.
 The show then went on to transfer to New York’s Broadway, where it received equal praise and won 4 Tony Awards.

 One argument for Matilda’s success could be its brilliant musical score.
 With instant classics such as ‘When I Grow Up’, both the music and lyrics are remarkable.
 The show’s book, by Dennis Kelly, is also worthy of equal admiration and, deservedly, garnered the show one of its four Tonys.
 The story is exceedingly heart-warming and is likely to leave many audience members teary-eyed.
 Matilda has near-universal appeal; it is a show to be enjoyed by the whole family.

 The Book of Mormon

-The critical reception for The Book of Mormon was overwhelmingly positive for its initial run on Broadway and broke a number of box office records.
+The critical reception for The Book of Mormon was overwhelmingly positive for its initial run on Broadway and broke several box office records.
 It then won an astonishing 9 Tony’s, including both acting and creative awards.
-Following its success in New York, the producers took the decision to transfer it to London’s West End, where it became an instant hit and went on to win the Olivier for ‘Best New Musical’.
-The show continues to play to sold-out theatres in both New York and London; it is a true success in every sense of the word.
+Following its success in New York, the producers decided to transfer it to London’s West End, where it became an instant hit and went on to win the Olivier for ‘Best New Musical’.
+The show continues to play in sold-out theatres in both New York and London; it is a true success in every sense of the word.

 Described by the Daily Telegraph as being “wickedly funny”, The Book of Mormon has received commendation for its crude and shocking humour.
 The show sets out to surprise and alarm its audience, which certainly sets it apart from other Broadway and West End musicals, and may be as to why it has been so successful.